 Economics and aggression have more in common than most understand.
 When considering history, it is evident that those societies which endow their governments with the power to “do good” inadvertently and equally empower their governments to cause great harm.
 Across the spectrum of differing societies, it is clear that those which disrespect the individual rights of its citizens also have a parallel disregard for other societies.

 Capitalism is defined as an economic system in which property, businesses, and industry are owned by individual people and not by the government.
 In other words, in a capitalist society people have the freedom to possess and own property without control or possession by any other entity.
-The more a society values an individuals right to the property they have earned, the more capitalist the society.
+The more a society values an individuals right to the property they earned, the more capitalist the society.
 Of course, those who possess the resources also possess the power.
 Therefore, in a capitalist society the citizenry possess most of the power, not the government.

 This is a default result of capitalism because government produces nothing; it only takes from those who produce.
-When the right of each individual to own the fruits of their labor is prevalent, governments power is limited.
+When the right of each individual to own the fruits of their labor is prevalent, government’s power is limited.
 Therefore, its ability to initiate force against the individual is severely limited.

 The connection between the state and aggression

 This is obvious to any thinking person.
 When people are left alone to live their lives as they see fit, it is evident they are civil towards each other.
 Millions of people pass each other every day and say nothing, do nothing, or sometimes engage – yet without a problem.
-Although if the one tries to mug the other, will the person being mugged feel the urge to use aggression?
+Although if one tries to mug the other, will the person being mugged feel the urge to use aggression?
 Of course they will.

 History underscores this point perfectly.
-The further from a capitalist society, that is one in which the state wields power though its possession of resources, the more inclined the society is towards aggression.
+The further from a capitalist society, that is one in which the state wields power through its possession of resources, the more inclined the society is towards aggression.
 The National Socialists as well as the Soviet Socialist murdered millions of innocent people while ruling in societies in which an individuals right to private property was almost nonexistent.
-If it were not for the more capitalist societies, they would have succeed in enslaving and destroying the entire world.
+If it were not for the more capitalist societies, they would have succeeded in enslaving and destroying the entire world.

 Since then, while the US government grew and the rights of individuals were sacrificed for the benefit of others through welfare programs, Social Security, Medicare, Medicaid and so on, aggression began to take hold.
 That is, as the sanctity of individual rights became less of a value in society, respect for all individuals did as well.